shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-If you want to clear all the private views, use the following method:
+To clear all the private views, use the following method:

 <Tabs
   groupId="android"